react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 - `changesSelectionAsPrimaryAction`: Whether the menu is a selection menu.
 Tapping an item in a selection menu will add a checkmark to the selected item.
 Defaults to `false`.
 - `menu`: An object containing the menu items.
 It contains the following properties:
   - `title`: Optional title to show on top of the menu.
+  - `multiselectable`: Whether multiple items in the menu can be selected (i.e. in "on" state).
+Defaults to `false`.
+  - `layout`: How the menu items are displayed.
+Supported values:
+    - `default` (default): menu items are displayed normally.
+    - `palette`: menu items are displayed in a horizontal row.
   - `items`: An array of menu items.
 A menu item can be either an `action` or a `submenu`.
     - `action`: An object with the following properties:
       - `type`: Must be `action`.
       - `label`: Label of the menu item.
+      - `description`: The secondary text displayed alongside the label of the menu item.
       - `icon`: Optional icon to show alongside the label.
 The icon can be a [SF Symbols](https://developer.apple.com/sf-symbols/) name:

         ```js